xoxzo/blog.xoxzo.com/content/Announcements/2020-10-09-patent-granted-202007-en.md

 ![logo-EZSMS](/images/logo_EZSMS(1).png)

 Why you should check out [EZSMS](https://www.ezsms.biz/):

--International: Send SMS messages to over 170 countries in the world
+- International: Send SMS messages to over 170 countries in the world
--Customizable: Use CSV file on your computer to easily customize your messages.
+- Customizable: Use CSV file on your computer to easily customize your messages.
--All time, everywhere: anything can be managed online, whenever and wherever you want.
+- All time, everywhere: anything can be managed online, whenever and wherever you want.
--No initial cost
+- No initial cost

 Get started with [EZSMS](https://www.ezsms.biz/) today, signing up is free!